OpenClassrooms/ServiceProxy/README.md

 ```

 ## Known limitations
-- a class could not have different cache providers
+- a class can not have different cache providers

 ## Acknowledgments
-This library is based on the top of [Ocramius\ProxyManager](https://github.com/Ocramius/ProxyManager).
+This library is based on [Ocramius\ProxyManager](https://github.com/Ocramius/ProxyManager).